Montana-Media-Arts/440-interactive-performance/README.md

 2. Spot check each video,
 	1. discussion of production quality
 	2. discussion of effect
-2. Missing 7 journals/notebooks.
+2. Missing journals/notebooks.
 Please share with me after class.
 (This is 10% of your grade and has the potential of dropping you a full letter grade.)
 3. Final Thoughts

+- **Due:**
+    - Final Project Documentation

-**Media Arts Expo | 10th**
+**Media Arts Expo | May 1st!**

 I would highly encourage you all to submit your project from this course, as well as other Media Arts courses, to the Spring Expo.
 More details to come.